oracle/rwloadsim/docs/OLTPQUICKSTART.md

-## Quick start of the oltp sample workload
+## Quick start of the oltp workload

  * Install the RWP\*Load Simulator and set environment variables properly.
  * Make sure you have gnuplot and a http server installed and running.